jdlib/JDBX/UserGuide.md

     List<String> names = QueryResult.of(resultSet).rows().col("name").getString();

 In the following variable `qr` represents a `QueryResult` object obtained from a `StaticStmt` or `PrepStmt`.
-But because of its builder API you rarely will need to store a `QueryResult` in a local variable but rather chain method calls until you receive the result of the query.
+But because of its fluent API you rarely will need to store a `QueryResult` in a local variable but rather chain method calls until you receive the result of the query.

-Also note that the actual JDBC query is usually not run until you invoke the terminal method of the builder chain.
+Also note that the actual JDBC query is usually not run until you invoke the terminal method of the fluent call chain.

 ### <a name="queries-singlerow">Reading a single result row